Guidance

 Certificates

-Schedule 3 of the Asylum and Immigration (Treatment of Claimants, etc.) Act 2004 as amended concerns decisions involving removals to safe third countries, and in particular, removal of appeal rights in relation to asylum and human rights claims made regarding the removal to the third country in such cases.
+Schedule 3 to the 2004 Act concerns decisions involving removals to safe third countries, statutory presumptions in respect of those countries (see below), and the removal of appeal rights in relation to asylum and human rights claims made in such cases (or the removal of an in-country appeal right for certified human rights claims for pre-28 June 2022 claims).

 Listed safe countries

-If an inadmissibility or removal decision is certified to state both that a person will be removed to one of the listed countries and that they are not a national of that country, the certificate (under paragraph 5(1) of Schedule 3 to the 2004 Act) will remove appeal rights based on any claim that removal to that country would breach the UK’s obligations under the Refugee Convention.
+If an inadmissibility decision is certified to state both that a person will be removed to one of the listed countries and that they are not a national of that country, the certificate (under paragraph 5(1) of Schedule 3 to the 2004 Act) will remove appeal rights based on any claim that removal to that country would breach the UK’s obligations under the Refugee Convention.

 Case-by-case assessment of safe countries

-Removal timescales in inadmissibility decisions
+Removal timescales after inadmissibility decisions

 Paragraph 345D of the Immigration Rules states:

-When an application has been treated as inadmissible and the Secretary of State believes removal to a safe third country within a reasonable period of time is unlikely, the applicant will be admitted for consideration of the claim in the UK
+When an application has been treated as inadmissible and the Secretary of State believes removal to a safe third country within a reasonable period of time is unlikely, the applicant will be admitted for consideration of the claim in the UK.

 Asylum screening

-Registration and screening of all protection claims
+Registration and screening of all asylum claims

 Detained cases